DaoChaShao/py-st-ml-mlp-mnist/README.md

 **FEATURES**
 ---

-- **Data Loading & Visualization**: Upload CSV datasets and view them in tables and scatter plots.
+- **Data Loading & Preprocessing:** Load MNIST dataset and preprocess for MLP training (flattening and normalization).
-- **Data Cleaning**: Automatically detect missing values and duplicate rows, with options to clean them.
-- **Data Splitting**: Split datasets into training and testing sets with customizable test size and random seed.
-- **Model Training**: Build and train an MLP model with configurable batch size and epochs.
+- **Model Training:** Train a Multi-Layer Perceptron with configurable epochs, batch size, and validation split.
-- **Training Monitoring**: Track loss, accuracy, precision, recall, and AUC metrics in real-time.
+- **Real-time Training Metrics:** Monitor loss, accuracy, precision, recall, and AUC for both training and validation sets.
-- **Model Testing**: Predict using the trained model and display accuracy, R², MSE, MAE, and ROC curve.
-- **Decision Boundary Visualization**: Dynamically show the decision boundary on scatter plots.
+- **Model Testing:** Evaluate model performance with accuracy and R² score on the test set.
+- **Real-time Digit Recognition:** Draw digits on a canvas and get immediate predictions using the trained model.
+- **Visualization Tools:** Scatter plots and decision boundary visualization for 2D/3D datasets (for experiments beyond MNIST).

 **WEB DEVELOPMENT**
 ---